p2o-lab/pimad-core/README.md

 # PiMAd-core
 **P**rocess**i**ndustry-**M**odular-**A**utomation-**d**escription: High level access to automation of modular plants.

-## development
-Working so far on Ubuntu 18.04 LTS
 ### prerequisites
 Install NPM via [Node.js](https://www.npmjs.com/get-npm) for your operating system (The LTS version should meet our requirements).
 Check the version of Node.js and NPM on your machine.
 ```shell script